 - Improves reaction times

-- And reduces stress ahead of big matches.
+- Reduces stress ahead of big matches.

-Benefits of Meditation for Football Players
+Benefits of Meditation for Footballers

 Your body needs time to rest and heal.
 And if you’re a professional football player, rest time might be short.
 Therefore, you need to make the most of it.

 According to Hari Sharma at the Center for Integrative Medicine at Ohio State University, meditation reduces oxygen consumption by 20%.
-And it also lowers your heart rate according to Harvard Medical School.
+Plus, it lowers your heart rate according to Harvard Medical School.
 This creates a physiological state that is perfect for resting and healing.